luxeengine/luxe-docs/docs/learn/modifiers/custom-modifiers.md

   var float4 : Float4 = [1,1,1,1]
   var boolean : Bool = true

+  //Asset types have a type stored in the #tag
+  //so that the editor can show just the type you care about

+  #tag = "luxe: type/scene.asset"
+  var scene_to_load : Asset = "some/asset"

+  //Strings can be tagged to add an OS file picker
+  //with `path`, `path.open`, `path.save`, and `path.folder`

+  #tag = "path.folder"
+  var project_location: String = ""

   //Show if can hide fields that aren't relevant
   //based on the value in another option field.
   //So this field will only be visible in the UI if the enum is